amazon-connect/AmazonConnectSDK/README.md

 code .vscode/AmazonConnectSDK.code-workspace
 ```

-At the surface, this may appear similar to opening toe folder or going to `vscode .` in the root folder.
+At the surface, this may appear similar to opening a folder or going to `vscode .` in the root folder.
 However, the workspace is configured to support running jest tests (including debugging) directly in the IDE.
 This requires the [Jest Extension](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) to be installed in VS Code.

 From there, there are several ways to run tests in the IDE.
 One way to do this is to right click in a test file and the context menu will offer multiple options about running tests (including debug mode).
 Breakpoints can also be set right in the browser.